manojmanivannan/sit-stand-reminder/README.md

 #### Using py2exe
 * `python setup.py py2exe`

+### Downloading the Artifact
+Or, You can directly get the exe file from the artifact sections under the Actions [here](https://github.com/manojmanivannan/sit-stand-reminder/actions)
 ### Executing program

 Either case, your exe will be generated under `dist` folder under the project directory.
 You can create a shortcut and place this in your windows start up folder.